 WE LIP was invited to speak at a plenary panel discussion on the topic of LIPs and RIFs as knowledge mobilizers during the Pathways to Prosperity 2021 National Conference on November 10, 2021.
 Over 500 people watched WE LIP share a presentation titled “Getting the Word Out: Insights from the We Speak Language Access Initiative.”

-The following video shares details of the various efforts and initiatives used to communicate the We Speak Initiative with community partners, stakeholders, health care professional, and beyond:
+The following video shares details of the various efforts and initiatives used to communicate the We Speak Initiative with community partners, health care professional, and beyond:

 Southwestern Ontario LIPs Best Practices